JoshJHWu/Pi-In-the-Sky/README.md

 Register or log in

 ![profile](http://i.imgur.com/OaLYO6c.png?1)
 After registering or logging in, you will be redirected to your profile.
 Here you can access your favorite cities.
 You can also change your phone number and alert level.
-Pi in the Sky will send you and SMS message when one of your favorite city's AQI dips below your specified alert level.
+Pi in the Sky will send you and SMS message through Twilio when one of your favorite city's AQI dips below your specified alert level.

 ![CO2](http://i.imgur.com/4oKtAqu.png?1)
 The map page has two sections